cartpauj/mingle-forum/readme.txt

 * Changed recent posts widget (ddart)
 * Changed length of username before auto wrap occurs (ddart)
 * Changed database to be more Multisite-friendly
+* Fixed known conflict with WordPress SEO by Yoast
 * Fixed SEO issue caused by Canonical URLs
 * Fixed some JS issues
 * Fixed Admins/Mods not being able to reply to closed topics